Combined X-ray diffraction, electrical resistivity, and $ab$ $initio$ study of (TMTTF)$_2$PF$_6$ under pressure: implications to the unified phase diagram: Experiments

 Single crystals of (TMTTF)$_2$PF$_6$ were obtained by a conventional electrochemical technique~\cite{BECHGAARD19801119}.
 The resistivity was measured along the {\it a} axis by the 4-probe method, using a BeCu clamp-type pressure cell up to 3~GPa.
 Our aim here is to measure the detailed behavior of resistivity at the pressure region where the variation of phase competitions and co-existences are argued to take place sensitively, rather than to reach the superconducting phase at around 4 -- 5~GPa~\cite{Adachi_doi:10.1021/ja0001254, DJaccard_2001, araki2007electrical, kano2012anisotropy}.
 The applied pressure was determined by the superconducting temperature of a lead wire, which was placed in the BeCu cell with the sample.
 The resistance data were collected at interval of every 0.3 $\sim$ 0.4~GPa by PPMS (Quantum design) with the sequence procedure of cooling the sample down first and then heating it up with 0.4~K/min temperature control rate, to avoid the sample cracking.

-On the other hand, single crystal X-ray diffraction (XRD) measurement under high pressure was performed with XtaLAB (Rigaku) AFC11 (RCD3): quarter-chi single diffractometer.
+On the other hand, single crystal x-ray diffraction (XRD) measurement under high pressure was performed with XtaLAB (Rigaku) AFC11 (RCD3): quarter-chi single diffractometer.
 A diamond anvil cell (DAC) was used as the pressure generator, and the sample was placed in a Re gasket hole of $\phi$ 300 $\mu \rm{m} \times 80 ~\mu \rm{m}$, in which the pressure-transmitting medium of Methanol and Ethanol mixture of 1:1 was filled.
-The sample size used for X-ray measurement under pressure was 0.16 × 0.14 × 0.07 mm$^3$.
-The applied pressure was calibrated by Ruby R$_1$ fluorescence line ~\cite{yotaru_10.1063/1.325277}.
+The sample size used for x-ray measurement under pressure was 0.16 × 0.14 × 0.07 mm$^3$.
+The applied pressure was calibrated by Ruby R$_1$ fluorescence line~\cite{yotaru_10.1063/1.325277}.

-The X-ray radiation wavelength was 0.71073 $\rm{ \AA}$ (Mo K$\alpha$).
-The data were measured using $\omega$ scans of 0.5° per frame for 1.0 s, and all data were collected at room temperature.
+The x-ray radiation wavelength was 0.71073 \r{A} (Mo K$\alpha$).
+The data were measured using $\omega$ scans of 0.5$^\circ$ per frame for 1.0 s, and all data were collected at room temperature.
 The XRD patterns were indexed and the total number of runs and images were based on the strategy calculation from the program CrysAlisPro (Rigaku, V1.171.41.122a, 2021).
-The maximum resolution that was achieved was $\theta \sim 29^{\circ}$.
+The maximum resolution that was achieved was $\theta_{max} \sim 29^{\circ}$.
 The crystal data was solved with the ShelXT (Sheldrick, 2015) structure solution program using the Intrinsic Phasing solution method and by using Olex2 (Dolomanov et al., 2009) as the graphical interface.
 The model was refined with version 2018/3 of ShelXL 2018/3 (Sheldrick, 2015) using Least Squares minimization.
+When refining the crystal structure under pressure, all bond lengths and angles between atoms in the TMTTF molecule and PF$_6$ were not constrained in the analysis.
+However, because the use of DAC would result in insufficient number of reflections to perform a complete structural analysis, the analysis of the anisotropic thermal factors of the TMTTF molecule and PF$_6$ anion was avoided, and all atoms were restricted to isothermal factors.
 The applied pressures during the XRD measurements and other experimental conditions under several pressures are presented in Appendix A.